MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-communications-credits.md

 ms.custom:
   - Licensing
   - admindeeplinkMAC
-description: "Learn what Communication Credits (PSTN Consumption) billing, how to find rates, and what services you get. "
+description: Learn what Communication Credits (PSTN Consumption) billing, how to find rates, and what services you get.
 ---

 # What are Communications Credits?